OSU-BMBL/micah/README.md

 In the microbial species-sample abundance matrix, the first row represents the sample names; the first column represents microbial species indicated by NCBI taxonomy ID; and the entry represents the relative abundance of a species in the corresponding sample.
 The last row represents sample labels.

 We provide a microbial relative abundance matrix, **./data/tcma.csv**, as an example.
-You can obtain the results in our paper based on this data.

 Note: The following commands will run using this data as an example.
 You can change this into your own abundance matrix.